can advocate and help more families build strength, stability, and independence.

 Volunteers help build or repair homes alongside families currently in the program and our construction site leaders.
 No previous experience or skill is required.
 Interested in volunteering?

 Future homeowners in the homeownership program complete financial literacy classes to help them manage debt and budget for the future.
-These families also complete 250 hours of work called "Sweat Equity" alongside volunteers on their future homes.
+These families also complete 250 hours of work called HIP-hours alongside volunteers on their future homes.

 New homes are sold with an affordable, no-interest mortgage.
 Critical Home Repair recipients either have no cost for their repairs or pay back the cost of the repairs with an affordable payment.